alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 - Revisit reports and monthlies format
 - Propose and discuss PIs WoW

-#### Manage codebase releases adn testing [50](https://github.com/alan-turing-institute/data-safe-haven-team/issues/50)
+#### Manage codebase releases and testing [50](https://github.com/alan-turing-institute/data-safe-haven-team/issues/50)

 This story was a March priority and the release completed, with less time dedicated there will be follow up actions.
 Including any fixes and also required communications about the release.

 #### Identify and implement core IAC changes [28](https://github.com/alan-turing-institute/data-safe-haven-team/issues/28)